Madrid · Operators

 • CEO bios led by ICADE, IESE, and IE pedigree, family ownership stake, and Iberian board memberships.
 Spanish business-school credentials and ownership lineage do not carry weight with a US procurement officer or a US program manager looking for a US peer.

 • Slow follow-up cadence built around long Iberian summer pauses and Easter weeks.
-Two and three weeks of considered silence read as care in Spain and as disinterest in the US.
+Two and three weeks of considered silence land as care in Spain and as disinterest in the US.
 The opportunity is gone before the follow-up lands.

 • Pan-Iberian and pan-LatAm relationship language leading the surface.
 References to long-standing relationships, multi-generational client ties, and confianza-led commercial culture.
-The US procurement officer reads the page expecting category, outcome, and bond capacity, and finds relationship language instead.
+The US procurement officer judges the page expecting category, outcome, and bond capacity, and finds relationship language instead.

 The fix sequence